 If you’re new to the watch collecting hobby, you’re probably feeling overwhelmed by the amount of information on the internet.
 My name alone is attached to at least 30 articles on the topic.
 But one brand that continues to appear is Seiko, and new collectors often wonder, are Seiko watches good?

 The style and price are probably appealing, at least when compared to far more expensive brands like Rolex, Omega, Patek Philipe, and the like.
 But even entry-level watches might be more costly than the average guy expected to spend.
-So, with a rather significant initial investment on the line, it makes sense that a guy would want to know if Seiko watches are any good.
+And if you’re trying to decide on two affordable brands, like Seiko vs Citizen, you might be feeling lost.
+With a rather significant initial investment on the line, it makes sense that a guy would want to know, “are Seiko watches good?”
 Allow me to clear it up.

 This article does contain some links to Amazon products.
 As an Amazon Associate, The Graying Area will make a little bit of cash if you buy anything using our links.
 Just FYI..
 And, buy a lot.

 Before we dive into the watches (watch guy pun), let’s take a quick look at Seiko’s company history.

 The Seiko watch story starts as far back as 1881, when the company’s founder, Kintaro Hattori, opened a watch and jewelry shop in Tokyo, Japan.
 Mr. Hattori began importing Swiss watches, and his shop grew in popularity very quickly.
 By the late 1890s, Hattori took a role as a director of the Tokyo Clockmaker and Watchmaker Association and the Chamber of Commerce.

 By 1892, Hattori began producing clocks under the name “Seikosha,” which he later shortened to Seiko, the Japanese word for “exquisite.”
 The company continued to grow over the 70 to 80 years.